ybriffa/docs/pages/cloud/public-cloud/create_instance_in_control_panel/guide.en-sg.md

 slug: create_an_instance_in_your_ovh_customer_account
 excerpt: 'This guide will show you how to create an instance in your Public Cloud account.'
 legacy_guide_number: g1775
-section: 'Getting started'
+section: Quick start
 ---

 **Last updated 21st September 2018**

 ## Objective

-The [Public Cloud](https://www.ovh.com/sg/public-cloud/instances/){.external} lets you create instances (i.e. virtual servers) quickly and easily, in just a few clicks.
+The [Public Cloud](https://www.ovh.co.uk/public-cloud/instances/){.external} lets you create instances (i.e. virtual servers) quickly and easily, in just a few clicks.

 **This guide will show you how to create an instance in your Public Cloud account.**

 ## Requirements

-* access to the [OVH Control Panel](https://ca.ovh.com/auth/?action=gotomanager){.external}
+* access to the [OVH Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}
-* a [Public Cloud](https://www.ovh.com/sg/public-cloud/instances/){.external} project created in your OVH account
+* a [Public Cloud](https://www.ovh.co.uk/public-cloud/instances/){.external} project created in your OVH account
 * an SSH key created in your OVH customer account

 ## Intructions